-Paul Gowder teaches constitutional law and professional responsibility.
-His research spans a broad territory in constitutional law, ethics, normative and conceptual jurisprudence, political philosophy, democratic theory, and game theory.
+Paul Gowder teaches constitutional law and torts, and he also taught professional responsibility and the policy lab.
+His research spans a broad territory in constitutional law, legal data science, ethics, normative and conceptual jurisprudence, political philosophy, democratic theory, and game theory.

 BA, California State University, 1997